 Lessons for Living.
 A Training for Life.

-As a Palliative Care Volunteer, you will:
+As a Palliative Care volunteer, you will:

-To become a Palliative Care Volunteer, you’ll need:
+To become a Palliative Care volunteer, you’ll need:

 - An open heart and mind

-- Palliative Care community for one year following training
+- To commit to quarterly support group/educational sessions with our Palliative Care volunteer community for one year following training